Are you an analytical person with experience in computer science and mathematics? If yes, a Machine Learning Engineer career could be perfect for you.

 Step 2: Build Programming Knowledge

 Proficiency in programming languages is another requirement to work in this role.
-Some popular programming languages that machine learning engineers use are Python, R, Java, C++, Scala, Julia, and MATLAB.
+Machine learning engineers use popular programming languages: Python, R, Java, C++, Scala, Julia, and MATLAB.

 Step 3: Study Machine Learning

 Along with the knowledge of computer science and programming languages, you need a good understanding of the essential machine learning tools, frameworks, models, libraries, and technologies to prepare yourself to work in a machine learning career.

 Google's TensorFlow is an excellent framework for writing in Python, C++, Swift, and Java and performing various deep-learning tasks, like speech and image recognition.

 PyTorch is another framework for beginners with the imperative programming model designed to use standard Python statements and implement deep neural networks.